danielharrell/open-eyes-lect-2017-18/Open.md

 only if the self encloses what lies outside it, can the self be open to what lies outside it.

-This suggestion about our selfhood may sound abstract.
-But we have an everyday expression to support the suggestion, when we speak of having *a point of view*.
+This suggestion about our selfhood may sound abstruse.
+But we have an everyday expression to clarify the suggestion, when we speak of having *a point of view*.
 Here at the podium, for example, my awareness gives me a point of view on you in the audience.
-And this seems to explain why I can be aware of you without becoming you, or at least find myself sitting with you in the audience.
+And this seems to explain why I can be aware of you without becoming you, or at least find myself sitting beside you in the audience.
 For it seems I remain just where I am, and what I am, at the point of my point of view.
-And my awareness of you, or of anything else, changes nothing in either my place or my identity.
+And my awareness of you, or of anything else, strictly changes nothing in either my place or my identity.
 The very idea of a point of view does come with a paradox of its own: for how can a view belong to a point?
 That is, how can a whole with many parts belong to that